-The US just lost a trade battle with Mexico
+The U.S. just lost a trade battle with Mexico

 Trump's decision to go after Canada first with tariffs was particularly surprising given his harsh criticism of Mexico on the campaign trail.
 Now Trump has upset Canada and suffered a trade defeat from Mexico.

-Mexican officials insisted for years that US laws discriminated against their tuna, and that other countries didn't face the same level of enforcement.
+Mexican officials insisted for years that U.S. laws discriminated against their tuna, and that other countries didn't face the same level of enforcement.
 They argued that they have upheld international standards on commercial fishing and environmental preservation.

 Tuesday's ruling by the WTO ends a case that was first filed by Mexico in 2008.

-Mexico's economic ministry said it would immediately take actions to reclaim the $163 million the WTO said it had lost from the US restrictions.
-It didn't say whether its retaliatory actions would be tariffs on US tuna or another product.
+Mexico's economic ministry said it would immediately take actions to reclaim the $163 million the WTO said it had lost from the U.S. restrictions.
+It didn't say whether its retaliatory actions would be tariffs on U.S. tuna or another product.